Fundamental limits to orbit reconstruction due to non-conservation of stellar actions in a Milky Way-like simulation: Conclusion

-\begin{itemize} \item The distributions of actions over our simulation time of $\approx 500$ Myr remains almost constant, broadening only slightly.
-For parts of the disc interior to $\approx 12$ kpc, and thus interior to the warp in the Milky Way disc, we find good agreement between the rate of broadening in the simulation and that observed in the Milky Way. \item Individual stellar actions, however, are not conserved and instead undergo relatively rapid evolution.
+\item The distributions of actions over our simulation time of $\approx 500$ Myr remains almost constant, broadening only slightly.
+For parts of the disc interior to $\approx 12$ kpc, and thus interior to the warp in the Milky Way disc, we find good agreement between the rate of broadening in the simulation and that observed in the Milky Way.
+We also find that the age-velocity relation in our simulations is relatively flat, with only modest increases in the stellar velocity dispersion over the simulation time. \item Individual stellar actions, however, are not conserved and instead undergo relatively rapid evolution.
 The effect is strong enough that over timescales of a few hundred Myr stellar actions become fully decorrelated, and it is no longer possible to trace stars backward under the assumption of an axisymmetric time-steady potential.
 Contrary to expectation, absolute actions change more rapidly for older stars than for younger ones.
 However, we show that if we instead consider actions normalised by their initial values, younger stars indeed experience more rapid evolution as expected from the stronger perturbations near their birth environments. \item At ages $\lesssim 100$ Myr before stellar actions are fully decorrelated, the square median relative change in action increases roughly linearly with time lag, suggesting a random walk in logarithmic action space.
 We fit a diffusion model to these trends and find diffusion coefficients of $D_R = 2.5$ Gyr$^{-1}$ and $D_z = 4.5$ Gyr$^{-1}$ for radial and vertical actions respectively. \item We find that for the great majority of stars, the density of the stellar birth environment has little effect on the rate of action diffusion.
 However, this rate does vary with galactocentric radius.
 To first order, the diffusion coefficient simply scales as the inverse of the local galactic rotation period, and to second order, action diffusion is somewhat slower at larger radii even normalised to the orbital period.
 This is expected, given the lower stellar density and reduced frequency of encounters with GMCs and spiral arms in the outer disc. \item Comparing newborn stars to an older population with a factor of $\approx 2-3$ larger scale height, we find both populations have similar rates of evolution for radial action evolution, but that the vertical action evolves significantly more slowly for the older, more vertically-extended population.
 This suggests that different mechanisms drive changes in radial and vertical actions: predominantly transient spiral arms for the radial action, and predominantly scattering of the thin gas disc for the vertical action. \end{itemize}